KUEF Board of Directors,

 Megan Peck, US Project Director

 Megan has been working with the Kithoka community since 2003 when she spent a semester volunteering as an undergrad.
-While living and working in Meru in 2010-11, she founded "Education Period."
-Megan has a Masters in Public Health and a PhD in Environmental Health from the University of Minnesota.
-Megan is currently an Epidemic Intelligence Officer with the Center for Global Health at the US Centers for Disease Control and Prevention.
-She has worked in global health with different organizations around the world including the Rwandan Ministry of Health, and the Food and Agriculture Organization of the United Nations in Southeast Asia.
-Work with the CDC has included projects in Ethiopia, South Sudan, Sierra Leone, Cambodia and Tonga.
+While living and working in Meru in 2010-11, she founded the girl's "Education Period," and the Feeding Program.
+Megan has a MPH and a PhD in Environmental Health from the University of Minnesota.
+Megan is currently an Epidemiologist with the U.S.Gov. in Global Health.
+She has worked with various organizations around the world including the Rwandan Ministry of Health, and the Food and Agriculture Organization of the United Nations in Southeast Asia.
+Current work in focused on the African continent.

 Alice Karamuta, KENYA Project Director Education Period.